-Pages should be numbered at the bottom.
+Pages should be numbered at the bottom and should be 8.5 x 11 inches (216 x 279 mm) in size.
+Minimum font size for text is 11-point Arial.
 Appendices should not be used to subvert the page limitation on the grant; however, figures, tables, diagrams and photographs can be placed in the appendices.
-Font size should be no smaller than 12-point font.
 Please present the proposal in the order that follows:

-I. Title Page: 1 page

-Application form provided
+Title Page: 1 page Application form provided

-II.
-Table of Contents: 1 page

-Application form provided
+2. Table of Contents: 1 page Application form provided

-III.
-Project Abstract and Lay Person Summary: 1 page each
+3. Project Abstract and Lay Person Summary: 1 page each

-On a single page, describe precisely and clearly the nature, objective, methods of procedure, and significance of the proposed research project, and how it relates to the goal of providing a better understanding of Marfan syndrome, VEDS, EDS, LDS, and other related conditions and/or improving the treatment or diagnosis of Marfan syndrome, VEDS, EDS, LDS, and other related conditions (limit 300 words).
-Include an abstract in terms suitable for presentation to laypersons (limit 500 words).
+On a single page, describe precisely and clearly the nature, objective, methods of procedure, and significance of the proposed research project and how it relates to the goal of providing a better understanding of Marfan syndrome, VEDS, LDS, and other related conditions and/or improving the treatment or diagnosis of Marfan syndrome, VEDS, LDS, and other related conditions.
+Limit 300 words.

+Include an abstract in terms suitable for presentation to laypersons.
+Limit 500 words.
-IV.
-Research Plan: 3 pages

-- a.
-Include Goals and Objectives; Rationale; Methodology; Evaluation.
-(Figures should be placed in appendix). - b.
-Please comment upon the importance of funding: - Will this funding allow you to pursue studies that would otherwise not be performed?
-Is funding meant to supplement other sources of support?
+- 4. Research Plan: 3 pages maximum; one-inch margins (2.54 cm) - a.
+Include Goals and Objectives; Rationale; Methodology; Evaluation; Justification of Sample Size and Statistical Analysis Plan.
+Figures should be placed in the appendix. - b.
+Please comment on the importance of the funding: - i.
+Will this funding allow you to pursue studies that would otherwise not be performed?
+Is funding meant to supplement other sources of support? - ii.
+Do you anticipate that this funding will increase your competitiveness for other funding sources?

-- Do you anticipate that this funding will increase your competitiveness for other funding sources? - c.
-Please comment upon the significance of the work that you propose: - Is it similar to or a direct extension of work that has been or is being performed elsewhere? - Does the work complement or extend other studies that are being performed at your institution? - How novel are the studies that you describe? - Would such a proposal be competitive for NIH funding in its current form, or would you require additional preliminary data? - Do you anticipate that the support would lead to the generation of physical resources that might be useful to other investigators in the field? - If so, would you be willing to make them widely available?
+- c.
+Please comment upon the significance of the work that you propose: - i.
+Is it similar to or a direct extension of work that has been or is being performed elsewhere? - ii.
+Does the work complement or extend other studies that are being performed at your institution? - iii.
+How novel are the studies that you describe? - iv.
+Would such a proposal be competitive for NIH funding in its current form, or would you require additional preliminary data? - v.
+Do you anticipate that the support would lead to the generation of physical resources that might be useful to other investigators in the field? - vi.
+If so, would you be willing to make them widely available?

-V. Budget and Justification
+5. Budget and Justification

-List full budget with amount requested.
+List the full budget with the amount requested.
 Include:

 - a.
 Names, titles, time/percentage effort of all participants, requested salaries, and fringe benefits. - b.
-Supplies to complete the project. - c.
-Statement that the institution or other funding sources will absorb indirect costs. - d.
+Supplies needed to complete the project. - c.
+A statement that the institution or other funding sources will absorb indirect costs. - d.
 A written budget justification: The budget justification should be suited to the proposal.
 It is important that the investigators match the dollar award with the actual project.
 If funding from other sources is being used to cover certain parts of the study, please elaborate on what parts of the budget will not be completed with Foundation funding and what the approximate costs of the full project would be.
 No overhead or indirect costs will be considered.
-List the additional sources of funding if budget exceeds proposal amount.
+List the additional sources of funding if the budget exceeds the proposal amount.

-VI.
-Other Support: 2 pages
+6. Other Support: 2 pages

-List other support received by principal and co-investigators for any projects (include yearly and total budget and duration of any grants):
+List other support received by the principal and co-investigators for any projects.
+Include source of funds, project title, yearly budget, total budget, project period, and percent effort for any current and pending grants.

-a.
+- a.
 Current

 - b.
+Pending

-Pending - c.
-Description (in a paragraph, describe each current or pending grant and whether it has scientific or budgetary overlap with the present proposal).
+- c.
+Description In a paragraph, describe each current or pending grant and whether it has scientific or budgetary overlap with the present proposal.

-VII.
-Biographical Sketches: 5 pages each
+7. Biographical Sketches: 5 pages each

-Using the supplied form, please provide biographical sketches for key personnel.
-Indicate the total number of publications in each of the (2) categories: referenced articles and invited works.
-If you prefer, you may use the NIH biosketch form instead.
+Please provide an NIH biosketch or the supplied form for key personnel.
+Indicate the total number of publications in each of the two categories: referenced articles and invited works.